olliz0r/sys-botbase/README.md

 The sysmodule opens a socket connection on port 6000.
 See the python example on how to talk to the sysmodule and what commands are available.

+# Credits
-# big thank you to jakibaki for a great sysmodule base to learn and work with, as well as being helpful on the Reswitched discord!
-# also thanks to RTNX on discord for bringing to my attention a nasty little bug that would very randomly cause RAM poking to go bad and the switch (sometimes) crashing as a result.
-# thanks to Anubis for stress testing!
+big thank you to jakibaki for a great sysmodule base to learn and work with, as well as being helpful on the Reswitched discord! also thanks to RTNX on discord for bringing to my attention a nasty little bug that would very randomly cause RAM poking to go bad and the switch (sometimes) crashing as a result. thanks to Anubis for stress testing!